Are you ready for the new Companies House identity verification requirements?

 There are three main routes for identity verification:

-• Online at Companies House through the GOV.UK One Login service, using biometric passports, UK photo driving licences, or other approved photo IDs
+1. Online at Companies House through the GOV.UK One Login service.

 Once the verification has been completed, a personal code will be issued by Companies House to the individual.
-From the Autumn, this code can be used to link the identity to Companies House records.
+This code can then be used to link the identity to Companies House records.

 Share this article